zemogle/pyOculus/README.md

 - Need to install [INDI server](http://indilib.org/download/category/6-raspberry-pi.html) for Raspberry Pi.
 - Install Swig via `sudo apt-get install swig` you may need to do `sudo apt-get install -f` to get the dependencies
 - You may need to install `cmake` with `sudo apt-get install cmake` before the next step
+- You may also need to install python dev using `sudo apt-get install python-dev`
 - Install the [PyINDI client](https://github.com/zemogle/pyindi-client) by doing
 ```bash
 git clone https://github.com/zemogle/pyindi-client